aws-samples/amazon-fsx-workshop/fsx-windows/workshop/6-mount-file-system/README.md

 ### Step 6.2: Install linux applications

-> Complete the following steps SSH'd in to the **Amazon Linux - FSx Workshop** instance
+> Complete the following steps in your SSH session connected to the **Amazon Linux - FSx Workshop** instance

 - Run the following script
-- **cifs-utils** is the only utility needed to mount the FSX for Windows file system on Amazon Linux, the other utilites will be used for testing and monitoring performance
+- **cifs-utils** is the only utility needed to mount the FSx for Windows file system on Amazon Linux, the other utilites will be used for testing and monitoring performance

 ```sh
 sudo yum update -y